A brilliant bio is...

 That's a rather complicated beast is it not?

-They write a chronological timeline to show how they got where they are - nobody cares.
-Nothing personal, but honestly, who has time?
+They write a chronological timeline to show how they got where they are when nobody cares.
 Rehashing childhood is for family reunions not your website.

 Meanwhile, on the other side of the screen, your reader has already bounced.